ramiel/caravaggio/website/docs/configuration.md

 If you are a developer or run Caravaggio directly from the source, the default configuration file contains a lot of instructions.
 You can read it in <a href="https://gitlab.com/ramiel/caravaggio/blob/master/config/default.js" target="_blank">`config/default.js`</a>.

+> __Note__: Any change to the schema of this file is not considered a breaking change, so the keys can change also because of a minor release.
+> This is because it is intended for developers only, while the only stable interface is the `cli`.

 ## Cli / global installation

 When you install caravaggio globally, the cli accepts various configuration parameters.
 You can read the inline help running `caravaggio --help`.